Menu

 Negligence shouldn’t be the end of the story.
 Get help with Grimes & Fertitta.

-Building a strong case takes time, effort, and an in-depth understanding of the law.
-Whether you’re concerned that a parent is suffering from nursing home abuse, are worried that your child may have been subject daycare provider negligence, or need a workplace injury lawyer in Houston or The Woodlands to fight your employer for accident compensation, Grimes & Fertitta is here to provide you with the strong representation you need.
+Building a strong case takes time, effort, and an in-depth understanding of Texas negligence law.
+Whether you’re searching for an experienced chemical plant injury law firm, are looking for the best car wreck attorney, or need a workplace injury lawyer in Houston or The Woodlands to fight your employer for accident compensation, Grimes & Fertitta is here to provide you with the strong representation you need.

 We aim to get you the maximum compensation possible while providing you with straightforward counsel, care, and peace of mind.
 We are here for you from consultation to compensation.
 And we will never treat you like “just another case number.”